trungdlp-wolffun/trungdlp-wolffun/README.md

 ## What I'm Working On

-Currently, I'm working on building a real-time game server using Node.js and Redis to handle the game state and player interactions.
+Currently, I'm working on building a real-time game server using Golang and Redis to handle the game state and player interactions.
 I'm also collaborating with the front-end team to integrate the server with the game client using WebSockets.

 ## What I'm Learning